 Foodies will love the area of Canal Saint-Martin.
 There are many organic wine and cheese stores, as well as craft coffee shops and restaurants serving fantastic cuisine from across the globe.

-Belleville is also well located to explore nearby sights such as Parc Buttes Chaumont in the 19th Arrondissement and the banks of Canal Saint-Martin in the 10th Arrondissement.
+Belleville is also well located to explore nearby sights such as the Parc Buttes Chaumont in the 19th Arrondissement and the banks of Canal Saint-Martin in the 10th Arrondissement.

 Best Arrondissement to Stay in Paris for Families

-Paris 4, or 5 are two of the best places to stay in Paris for families.
-These two Arrondissements of Paris are lively and safe, with a wide range of typical cafes, restaurants, and crêperies.
+Paris 4 and Paris 5 are two of the best Paris arrondissements for families.
+These two arrondissements of Paris are lively and safe, with a wide range of typical cafés, restaurants, and crêperies.

-Paris 5 (Quartier Latin)
+1. Paris 5 (Quartier Latin)

-Paris 4 (Le Marais)
+2. Paris 3 and 4 (Le Marais)

 The area is served by line 1 (Bastille – Saint Paul – Hotel de Ville), the main metro line in Paris.
-Metro line 1 gives easy access to many top sights which makes commuting with kids very easy.
-Line 1 is also one of the two automatic metro lines in Paris so you know it will be working all the time even if there are transportation strikes in Paris.
+Metro Line 1 gives easy access to many top sights, which makes commuting with kids very easy.
+Line 1 is also one of the two automatic metro lines in Paris, so you know it will be working all the time, even if there are transportation strikes in Paris.

 Pin it now & read it later